aryarm/varCA/README.md

 This project is based on [@Arkosen](https://github.com/Arkosen)'s [project](https://github.com/Arkosen/BreakCA) of the same name.

 # execution
-The pipeline is written as Snakefiles and so can be executed via [Snakemake](https://snakemake.readthedocs.io/en/stable/).
-See the `run.bash` script for an example.
+The pipeline is written as Snakefiles, so it must be executed via [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+See the [`run.bash` script](https://github.com/aryam7/breakCA/blob/master/run.bash) for an example.
 Make sure to provide required input and options in the [config files](https://github.com/aryam7/breakCA/blob/master/configs) before executing.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipelines.